s-m1913/WGU-Capstone/README.md

 # WGU-Capstone
-This project is a dispatch and inventory conrol app designed in android studio.
-The mobile app communicated with a web server to store and retrieve data.
+This is my capstone for WGU.
+This project is a dispatch and inventory control mobile app designed in android studio.
+The app communicated with a web server via a php service to store and retrieve data.